febrianrachmadi/lots-iam-gpu/README.md

-# LOTS-IAM implemented on GPU
+# LOTS-IAM-GPU
-LOTS-IAM-GPU is a fast and fully-automatic unsupervised detection of irregular textures of white matter hyperintensities (i.e. WMH) on MR image.
+LOTS-IAM-GPU is a fast and fully-automatic unsupervised detection of irregular textures of white matter hyperintensities (i.e. WMH) on brain MRI.
 LOTS-IAM-GPU is an abbreviation of Limited One-time Sampling Irregularity Age Map (LOTS-IAM) on GPU.

 ## Getting Started